The All-Girls Advantage

 - Girls’ schools foster girls’ voices and encourage girls to exercise their voice at a young age.
 At girls’ schools, students are encouraged – really, expected – to speak their minds, without interruption.
 A national survey found that nearly 87% of girls’ school students feel their voices – their opinions – are respected compared to 58% of girls at coed schools.

 - All-girls schools do not shelter their students from the real world.
-To the contrary, the greater sense of respect that girls feel at girls’ schools enables them to better find and use their voices, first in the classroom, and then beyond in boardrooms, on the political stage, or in any other arena.
+On the contrary, the greater sense of respect that girls feel at girls’ schools enables them to better find and use their voices, first in the classroom, and then beyond in boardrooms, on the political stage, or in any other arena.

 - Graduates of girls’ schools are six times more likely to consider majoring in math, science, and technology and three times more likely to consider engineering compared to girls who attended coed schools.”